victor-aunon/Oanda-trading-bot/README.md

  A sample of the JSON configuration file can be found in `src/tradingbot/config.json` which contains the following keys:

+ - **`database_uri`**: A string representing the address of the trades database.
+If omitted, the bot will create a sqlite database in `/src/oandatradingbot/trades.db`.
  - **`oanda_token`**: A string representing the OANDA access token explained in [OANDA token section](#creating-an-oanda-account-and-an-access-token).
  - **`oanda_account_id`**: A string representing the OANDA account ID number explained in [OANDA token section](#creating-an-oanda-account-and-an-access-token).
  - **`practice`**: `true` if you want to use the OANDA test environment, otherwise `false`.